Raggaer/castro/README.md

 Castro provides lua bindings using a pool of lua states.
 Each request gets a state from the pool.
 If there are no states available a new one is created and later saved on the pool.

 All pages and widgets (sidebar content) are done using the **Lua** bindings.
 This provides a great resource for newcomers to learn the Castro bindings.
 For more information the source code is available at [github](https://github.com/Raggaer/castro).

+- Extensible and solid lua support.
+Create your own logic using exclusively lua.
+Everything you need is exposed by Castro.
+- High performance.
+Great response times.
+Using Go standard HTTP library.
+- Self-contained application.
+Castro contains its own HTTP server.
+On click and its running.
+- Simple installation.
+This process is almost one click.
+Everything is gathered from your config and map files.
+- Plugin manager.
+Manage your extensions through Castro itself.
+- Clean templates.
+Logic is separated from templates.
+No more messy files.
+- Security.
+No more sqli or XSS issues.

 # Pages and widgets